StefWed/quilted_web_scraper/README.md

 #### In my particular case
 Anna Maria Horner is a designer for patchwork fabric.
 Her designs are vibrant and colorful - often times with folkloric motives.
 The fabrics are perfect for flower power homes and friends of maximalism.

-Let's build a scraper that checks on Anna Maria Horner products from a webshop in the UK.
+Let's build a scraper that checks on Anna Maria Horner products from an online webshop.

 ### Methods Used